koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_36_what-about-the-basement-of-the-tower.md

 # What about the basement of the tower?
-And what about
-governance
-and control?
-Products, Material, Freight
-Delivery dates, lead times, capacities
-Stock, Slots, Stuff
-Subcontractors
-Load units, containers
-Rates, cost, yield
-12 Digitization and Digitalization 14.03.2025 Slide 36
+And what about governance and control in the “basement” of the tower, where the concrete operational elements reside?
+Here we deal with products, material and freight; delivery dates, lead times and capacities; stock, slots and staff; subcontractors; load units and containers; and finally rates, cost and yield, all of which must be governed and controlled coherently.